-We have currently reviewed 5 headphones from Grado.
+We have currently reviewed 6 Grado headphones.
 They're a well-known brand in audio for their unique designs and open, on-ear headphones for critical listening.

 Overall, Grado is a niche but well-known brand in audio that makes unique looking, handcrafted headphones for critical listening.
 They reproduce instruments and vocals well and create a spacious soundstage thanks to their mostly open-back ear cups.
 However, their distinct sound profile may not be for everyone.
 They tend to sound a little sharp and lack a bit of bass.
 Also, their handcrafted design, while nice to look at, are not always the most durable or well-built.

 Grado is a good brand for uniquely designed critical listening headphones.
-They do not offer much in terms of features and headphone diversity, but if you're looking for a retro-style headphone for your critical listening sessions, then the Grado lineup is a good option.
-They do especially well with instruments and vocals but may sound a bit too harsh and bass-lacking for some.
-Also while the handcrafted designs look great, they do not have the most durable build quality, especially for some of their pricier models when compared to other brands.
+They don't offer much in terms of features and headphone diversity, but if you're looking for a retro-style headphone for your critical listening sessions, then the Grado lineup is a good option.
+They do especially well with instruments and vocals, but may sound a bit too harsh and bass-lacking for some.
+Also while the handcrafted designs look great, they don't have the most durable build quality, especially for some of their pricier models when compared to other brands.

 Discover our recommendations for the best critical listening headphones.